Li-SNN/HNNet/README.md

-# HNNet
-HNNet: Hybrid neural network for hyperspectral image classification
+Low energy and small sample hyperspectral image classification based on fusion of spiking reparameterization and multi-discriminator adversarial